Type 5 Canteen

 Incidentally, the HIKISHOP canteen has a dent in the middle from being shot with an airsoft gun.
 Since they dent easily when hit, I highly recommend using a replica for airsoft games.

-The next type I will introduce features a change where the leather stopper cord was replaced with a cotton cord to secure the stopper.
-According to historical records, this revision was implemented on November 2, Shōwa 162.
+According to historical records, this revision was implemented on November 2, Shōwa 164.
 The document states that the cotton flat cord replaced the leather stopper cord and that the buckle and small rectangular loop can be omitted.
+When compared with the Army Clothing Specifications Collection, it appears that this revision is what formally defined the Ro-gō and Ha-gō variants.

 The authentic example shown below has a rubber stopper, but I have also seen simplified versions of the strap paired with wooden or cork stoppers.
 This suggests that the stoppers were likely used based on available stock at the time.

 Additionally, the buckle on the strap was changed to aluminum.
-A minor detail worth noting is that the strap width was standardized to 22mm across all sections.
+A minor detail worth noting is that the strap width was standardized to 21mm across all sections.

 Final Model